 Founded in 1945, the Toronto Vegetarian Association is Toronto’s go to resource for all things veg.

-Sarah is the Community and Engagement Coordinator since April 2019.
+Sarah is TVA’s Engagement Coordinator, and has been with TVA since 2019.
 In this role, she leads our community events including our restaurant get-togethers and our sanctuary tours to excite members and build community spirit.
 She is responsible for producing the annual Veg Guide, which is Toronto’s go-to resource for restaurants and other local businesses offering vegan/vegetarian food and related products and services.
 She is also responsible for all of the restaurant mouth-watering updates you see online and on social media, using her graphic design and photography skills to the max.

 Sarah earned her Master’s of Arts in Photographic Preservation and Collections Management at Ryerson University and the Eastman Museum, and as a result she knows way too much about Kodak advertising in the early twentieth century.
-She also has a Bachelor of Fine Arts in Photography which she uses to take beautiful photos of vegan food, her rabbit, and cat.
+She also has a Bachelor of Fine Arts in Photography which she uses to take beautiful photos of vegan food, cows, her rabbit, and cat.

 Rhiannon is the TVA’s Impact and Giving Coordinator and is responsible for fundraising and capacity building, so the TVA can keep evolving and expanding its community reach and impact.
 A lifelong vegetarian and vegan since 2020, she has spent her free time learning all she can about animal rights, environmentalism, and veg eating while volunteering every opportunity she could.
 Her dream is to spend her life working to make the world a better place for animals, people and the planet.
 She is extremely excited to start her career with the TVA and can’t wait to dive right into the Toronto veg scene!